Children and Young People

 For those of S1 age and upwards there is a monthly Youth Group, presently meeting in the nearby premises of Fenwicks.

 There is a children's corner in the church, equipped with books and toys for use during the service.
-Changing facilities for young ones, though limited and very cramped, are also available, in the vestry.
+Changing facilities for young ones are also available, either immediately behind the main church or on the upper level.

 To celebrate special events in the church calender, or as it seems appropriate, St Peter's holds a Family Service where children are encouraged to take part.
 The sermon that week is more informal and directed at all-age worship.
 On those days (which are advertised in advance - see the current pew leaflet, or the news section of this website) there is no Sunday School so that the children can be in church for the whole service.